Click here to learn more about all the exciting news and events from Tor Bridge High.

 In year 7 students study a core curriculum of English (4 periods), Maths (4 periods) and Science1 (3 periods per week).

-Alongside this students study Technology2 (3 periods), Humanities3 (3 periods), Physical Education (2 periods), Performing Arts4 (2 periods), Modern Languages5 (2 periods) and Art and Design6 (2 periods).
+Alongside this students study Technology2 (2 periods), Humanities3 (3 periods), Physical Education (2 periods), Performing Arts4 (2 periods), Modern Languages5 (2 periods), Art and Design6 (2 periods) and PSHE (1 period).

 1 Students will cover aspects of the three science disciplines- biology, chemistry and physics.